Frequently Asked Questions

 What disabilities are served at Pegasus?

-We serve riders with the following disabilities:
+We serve riders with many different types of disabilities.
+For example, some of our riders have the following disabilities:

 - Cerebral Palsy